mariogs5/mariogs5.github.io/README.md

 ## What is an Audio Bible

-An audio bible is a script of all the sound effects, dialogue and music that appear in a game and the design and direction of all of those.
+An audio bible is a script of all the sound effects, dialogue and music that appear in a game and the design and direction of all those features.

 ### Audio Pillars